 We can match any wood finish you require – these are only a few examples.
 (Click to see a bigger picture)

-- Do not go for the cheapest price – does the door comply with the Europe-wide fire resistance standard BS EN 1634-1? (which replaces the previous British Standard for fire resistance)
+- Does the door comply with the Europe-wide fire resistance standard BS EN 1634-1? (which replaces the previous British Standard for fire resistance)

 - Is the door and locking mechanism made in the UK?